-Countries with larger populations and a recent history of coup attempts (either in-country or in surrounding countries) similarly tend to experience mass killings at a higher rate.
+Countries with larger populations and a recent history of coup attempts similarly tend to experience mass killings at a higher rate.
 The effect of recent coups on mass killings is particularly interesting as some coups, such as the 1991 coup in Moscow or the 2015 coup in Burkina Faso, triggered nonviolent mobilizations that defeated the putschists, arguably preventing greater bloodshed than had the coup leaders been challenged with arms.
 Elsewhere coups were preceded by nonviolent uprisings such as in Egypt, where the Tamarod campaign in May and June of 2013 paved the way for the Egyptian military to issue an ultimatum and oust President Morsi from office in July.
-This, however, was then followed by mass killings of supporters of President Morsi and the Muslim Brotherhood who organized to protest the coup.
+This, however, was then followed by mass killings of supporters of President Morsi and the Muslim Brotherhood who organized to protest the coup.13